 English Language Development:

-World-class Instructional Design and Assessment (WIDA) standards have been adopted for our English Language Development.
+World-class Instructional Design and Assessment (WIDA) standards have been adopted for our English Language Development (for our English language learners or ELL students).
 WIDA has a functional view of language.
 Language is one of many systems of meaning-making used in everyday life.
 Language is not learned absent of context (ie: learning environment, daily activity, community engagement).
 Rather, individuals learn the kinds of language needed for participation in the situations encountered.
 In a broad sense, WIDA’s interest is in understanding language use in school and the expansion of ELL students’ skills in making meaning for their lives from that language.

 You can learn more about these standards WIDA at: https://www.wida.us/standards/eld.aspx.